mikehadlow/gtr-cof/README.md

 ## Developing with VS Code

 Guitar Dashboard is written in Typescript using VS Code.
-Make all code changes in the src\*.ts files.
+Make all code changes in the src/*.ts files.
 Compilation outputs to the docs folder, do not edit the *.js or *.js.map files in this directory.
 They are included in the source repository because the website is hosted in GitHub pages which does not support Typescript compilation.

 1. Clone or fork-and-clone this repository.
 2. File -> Open folder at the root directory of the cloned repository.